berberman/nvfetcher/README.md

 [![MIT license](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)
 [![nix](https://github.com/berberman/nvfetcher/actions/workflows/nix.yml/badge.svg)](https://github.com/berberman/nvfetcher/actions/workflows/nix.yml)

-nvfetcher is a build system built on top of [shake](https://www.shakebuild.com/), integrating [nvchecker](https://github.com/lilydjwg/nvchecker).
+nvfetcher is a tool to automate packages updates in flakes repos.
+It's built on top of [shake](https://www.shakebuild.com/), integrating [nvchecker](https://github.com/lilydjwg/nvchecker).
-It's very simple -- the system produces only one artifact as the result of build. nvfetcher cli program accepts a TOML file as config, which defines a set of package sources to run.
+It's very simple -- most complicated works are done by nvchecker, nvfetcher just wires it with prefetch tools, producing only one artifact as the result of build. nvfetcher cli program accepts a TOML file as config, which defines a set of package sources to run.

 ## Overview